 Is express to India worth it?

 The express upgrade compresses transit by 10–14 business days on average.
-Customs clearance is usually faster too (DHL Express and FedEx handle Indian customs in-house and clear most shipments in 1–2 days versus 2–7 days for postal handoffs).
+Customs clearance is usually faster too (DHL Express and FedEx handle Indian customs in-house and typically clear most shipments faster than postal handoffs).
 The total door-to-door window drops from 17–35 calendar days to roughly 8–14.

 The math on whether to absorb it:

-• At a $35 retail price, a $45 shipping upcharge wipes the order out completely.
+- At a low retail price, a large express shipping upcharge wipes the order out completely.
 The only path is "buyer pays express" at checkout — almost no Indian buyer chooses it.

-• At a $120 retail price (premium hoodie, framed art, multi-unit bundle), absorbing $25 in shipping uplift to land in 10 days instead of 25 is a defensible margin trade for a brand that competes on delivery speed.
+- At a higher retail price (premium hoodie, framed art, multi-unit bundle), absorbing shipping uplift to land in 10 days instead of 25 is a defensible margin trade for a brand that competes on delivery speed.

 FAQs